Civil and industrial wastewater treatment

 Biological Treatments

-During the design phase, our technical team selects the most suitable technology based on the characteristics of the wastewater, the objectives to be achieved and the customer's needs.
+During the design phase, our technical team selects the most suitable technology based on the characteristics of the wastewater, the objectives to be achieved, and the customer's needs.

-• Conventional Active Sludge (CAS)
+• Conventional Activated Sludge (CAS)

 Advantages: